-Any photographer who does team and individual photos will frequently run into a situation when some players in a team photo have their eyes closed.
+Any photographer who does team and individual photos frequently runs into a situation when some players in a team photo have their eyes closed.
 While taking multiple photos usually prevents the need to do advanced editing in Photoshop, sometimes it doesn’t work out that way.
 Here is a simple way to use Layer Masks in Photoshop to solve this dilemma.
-The beauty of this technique is that it works great for any group photo including family and wedding photography.
+The beauty of this technique is that it works great for any group photo, including family and wedding photography.

 This is a quick and easy tip that will work wonders for your photography.
-We are going to combine two images using a layer mask and the Brush tool.
-While we are using Photoshop CS6 in this tutorial most of the features are available in earlier versions of Photoshop.
+We’re going to combine two images using a layer mask and the Brush tool.
+While we’re using Photoshop CS6 in this tutorial most of the features are available in earlier versions of Photoshop.

 A Few Pointers